Ngregory3/4180FinalProject/README.md

 | #MXX       | Mute Status     |
 | #TXX       | Trigger Status  |

 The character X signifies buffer characters and has no meaning.
 Responses will be identical to requests but the X buffer characters will instead contain the status requested.
+Possible values are 00 for false, 11 for true, and 0X - 9X for brightness values.

 **Example 1)** C# App Requesting Active Status from Mbed when device is armed:<br>
 | Send      | Recieve   |